ITwrx/monero-php/README.md

 # Monero-PHP

 A PHP library for communicating with monero-wallet-rpc.
-This repo is currently being used with Laravel.
+This fork is being used with Laravel and is sublicensed under the AGPLv3.

 For more information about Monero, please visit https://getmonero.org/home.

-To donate to the original author of this package see: https://github.com/PsychicCat/monero-php
+To donate to the original author of this package or for the original (MIT licensed) package see: https://github.com/PsychicCat/monero-php